Pectus carinatum: External bracing technique

-The use of orthotic bracing, pioneered by Sydney Haje as of 1977, is finding increasing acceptance as an alternative to surgery in select cases of pectus carinatum.
-In children, teenagers, and young adults who have pectus carinatum and are motivated to avoid surgery, the use of a customized chest-wall brace that applies direct pressure on the protruding area of the chest produces excellent outcomes.
 Willingness to wear the brace as required is essential for the success of this treatment approach.
 The brace works in much the same way as orthodontics (braces that correct the alignment of teeth).
-The brace consists of front and back compression plates that are anchored to aluminum bars.
-These bars are bound together by a tightening mechanism which varies from brace to brace.
-This device is easily hidden under clothing and must be worn from 14 to 24 hours a day.
-The wearing time varies with each brace manufacturer and the managing physicians protocol, which could be based on the severity of the carinatum malformation (mild moderate severe) and if it is symmetric or asymmetric.
+The brace consists of front and back compression plates anchored to aluminum bars.
+These bars are bound together by a tightening mechanism, which varies from brace to brace.
+This device is easily hidden under clothing and must be worn for 14 to 24 hours daily.

-Depending on the manufacturer and/or the patient's preference, the brace may be worn on the skin or it may be worn over a body 'sock' or sleeve called a Bracemate, specifically designed to be worn under braces.
-A physician or orthotist or brace manufacturer's representative can show how to check to see if the brace is in correct position on the chest.

-Bracing is becoming more popular over surgery for pectus carinatum, mostly because it eliminates the risks that accompany surgery.
-The prescribing of bracing as a treatment for pectus carinatum has 'trickled down' from both paediatric and thoracic surgeons to the family physician and pediatricians again due to its lower risks and well-documented very high success results.
+Bracing is becoming more popular over surgery for pectus carinatum, mostly because it eliminates the risks accompanying it.
+The prescribing of bracing as a treatment for pectus carinatum has 'trickled down' from both pediatric and thoracic surgeons to the family physician and pediatricians again due to its lower risks and well documented, very highly successful results.
 The pectus carinatum guideline of 2012 of the American Pediatric Surgical Association has stated: "As reconstructive therapy for the compliant pectus [carinatum] malformation, nonoperative compressive orthotic bracing is usually an appropriate first line of therapy as it does not preclude the operative option.
-For appropriate candidates, orthotic bracing of chest wall malformations can reasonably be expected to prevent worsening of the malformation and often results in a lasting correction of the malformation.
+For appropriate candidates, orthotic bracing of chest wall malformations can reasonably be expected to prevent the worsening of the malformation and often results in a lasting correction of the malformation.
 Orthotic bracing is often successful in prepubertal children whose chest wall is compliant.
 Expert opinion suggests that the noncompliant chest wall malformation or significant asymmetry of the pectus carinatum malformation caused by a concomitant excavatum-type malformation may not respond to orthotic bracing."

 Regular supervision during the bracing period is required for optimal results.
 Adjustments may be needed to the brace as the child grows and the pectus improves.